ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

    More details [here](https://sqlblog.org/2009/10/16/bad-habits-to-kick-mis-handling-date-range-queries).
  - Avoid using [hints](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql) except `RECOMPILE` if needed and `NOEXPAND` (see next tip).
    More details [here](https://www.red-gate.com/hub/product-learning/sql-prompt/sql-prompt-code-analysis-a-hint-is-used-pe004-7).
- - Use `NOEXPAND` hint for [indexed views](https://docs.microsoft.com/sql/relational-databases/views/create-indexed-views) on non enterprise editions of SQL Server to let the query optimizer know that we have indexes.
+ - Use [`NOEXPAND`](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table#using-noexpand) hint for [indexed views](https://docs.microsoft.com/sql/relational-databases/views/create-indexed-views) on non enterprise editions and Prior to SQL Server 2016 (13.x) SP1 to let the query optimizer know that we have indexes.
    More details [here](https://bornsql.ca/blog/using-indexed-views-dont-forget-this-important-tip/).
  - Avoid use of `SELECT…INTO` for production code, use instead `CREATE TABLE` + `INSERT INTO …` approach.
 More details [here](https://www.red-gate.com/hub/product-learning/sql-prompt/use-selectinto-statement).
  - Use only ISO standard JOINS syntaxes.
 The *old style* Microsoft/Sybase `JOIN` style for SQL, which uses the `=*` and `*=` syntax, has been deprecated and is no longer used.